Last Updated on Dec 9, 2022 by Aradhana Gotur

 Volatility in the movement of a stock price

-With that premise, let’s proceed.
 It is no secret that stock prices are volatile.
-Remember that the margin requirement in our example is Rs 100.
-Let us suppose that you pay the margin at the start of the day.
-If by the end of the day, the price per share falls by Rs 5, the stock will be devalued at Rs 5.
+Remember that the margin requirement in our example is Rs.
+100. Let us suppose that you pay the margin at the start of the day.
+If by the end of the day, the price per share falls by Rs.
+5, the stock will be devalued at Rs.
+5.

-This brings down the total value of the transaction to Rs 500 and you suffer a notional loss of Rs 500.
-In this case, your notional loss is greater than the margin.
-Due to such unprecedented loss in value, you may change your mind and refuse to pay Rs 1,000 to buy shares worth just Rs 500.
+This brings down the total value of the transaction to Rs.
+500, and you suffer a notional loss of Rs.
+500. In this case, your notional loss is greater than the margin.
+Due to such an unprecedented loss in value, you may change your mind and refuse to pay Rs.
+1,000 to buy shares worth just Rs.
+500.

 Now let us also look at the seller’s perspective.
-Say that the stock price appreciates by Rs 5, increasing the transaction value to Rs 1,500.
+Say that the stock price appreciates by Rs.
+5, increasing the transaction value to Rs.
+1,500.
 In this case, the seller may not want to sell the stock at Rs 1,000.
-Why would they suffer a loss of Rs 500?
-But that would put the buyer in a tough spot because they cannot buy the shares at all.
+Why would they suffer a loss of Rs.
+500?
+But that would put the buyer in a tough spot because they cannot buy the shares.

 What is the new margin pledge system?

-The revised SEBI regulation, which would come into force from 1st Sep 2020, doesn’t permit your stocks to be transferred to your broker’s account.
+The revised SEBI regulation, which came into force on 1st September 2020, doesn’t permit your stocks to be transferred to your broker’s account.
 Meaning, the stocks that you want to use as a margin will remain in your demat account.
 Instead of being transferred to your broker’s account, such stocks will be marked as a pledge in favour of your broker.
 This gives your stock broker a lien on your pledged shares.